JakubBartoszewicz/DeePaC/README.md

 source my_env/bin/activate
 ```

 You can then install DeePaC with `pip`:
 ```
 pip install deepac
 ```
+If you ancounter errors, make sure that libz-dev (a pysam dependency) is present on your system.

 If you want to install the plugins, use: